A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

-\emph{Simple Closed Contour Construction}.
-In the original combination of paths model, the detection of optimal contours partially rely on the region-based appearance model $\Psi$.
-However, in our model, the information from the region-based homogeneity features is embedded in the Randers geodesic metrics.
-Thus, it is not necessary to take into account the region-based term $\Psi$ to build the initial contours for our model.
-In contrast, as the second method, the initial contour is chosen by minimizing the energy that is comprised of only the simplicity measurement $E_{\rm simp}$ and the edge-based term $E_{\rm edge}$, i.e.
+In the original combination of piecewise geodesic paths model, the detection of optimal contours partially relies on the region-based appearance model $\Psi$.
+However, in our model, the information from the region-based appearance term $\Psi$ is embedded in the Randers geodesic metrics.
+Thus, it is not necessary to take into account the region-based features to build the initial contours for our model.
+In contrast, as the second method, the initial contour is chosen by minimizing the energy that is composed of only the simplicity measurement $E_{\rm simp}$ and the edge-based term $E_{\rm edge}$, i.e.

-The removal of the region-based term may also reduce the computation complexity in the initialization stage of our model.
+The removal of the region-based appearance term $\Psi$ may also reduce the computation complexity in the initialization stage of our model.
 We believe that using the terms $E_{\rm simp}$ and $E_{\rm edge}$ are sufficient to generate a suitable initial contour, at least when the target boundaries can be roughly defined by the image gradients.
-As an example, in Fig.~\ref{fig:EdgeSimp}b we illustrate a simple closed curve obtained by minimizing $E_{\rm SC}(\cC)$.
+As an example, in Fig.~\ref{fig:EdgeSimp}b we illustrate a simple closed curve obtained by minimizing the energy $E_{\rm SC}(\cC)$.
 The potential $\cP_{\rm comb}$ which is estimated using the image gradients is shown in Fig.~\ref{fig:EdgeSimp}a.